 The trustees do not anticipate any significant changes to the charity's grant-making strategy in the coming year and will continue to support many of the organisation that it has established relationships with.
-The trustees are mindful that, with the available increased they can increase the level of grants made and support additional causes.
+The trustees are mindful that, with the increase in income in recent years, they can increase the level of grants made and support additional causes.